Cosmological gravity on all scales V: MCMC forecasts combining large scale structure and CMB lensing for binned phenomenological modified gravity: Sensitivity to Nonlinear Modified Gravity Modelling: Impact of Phenomenological Screening

 \section{Sensitivity to Nonlinear Modified Gravity Modelling: Impact of Phenomenological Screening}

 In the main analysis, nonlinear modifications to the matter power spectrum are modelled using the emulator described in Sec.~\ref{sec:emulation}.
-However, theoretical predictions for nonlinear modified gravity clustering remain uncertain and may depend on screening mechanisms that restore general relativity on small scales.
-To assess the sensitivity of our results to this modelling choice, we consider a limiting scenario in which nonlinear scales follow the $\Lambda$CDM prediction, while modified gravity affects only the linear regime.
-This setup is similar to the “super-screened” approach adopted in recent Euclid forecasts of modified gravity constraints \cite{euclid_param_MG_forecast}.
+However, theoretical predictions for nonlinear modified gravity clustering remain uncertain and are susceptible to screening mechanisms that restore general relativity on small scales.
+To assess the sensitivity of our results to this modelling assumption, we consider a limiting scenario in which nonlinear scales follow the $\Lambda$CDM prediction, while modified gravity affects only the linear regime.
+This setup is similar to the “super-screened’’ prescription adopted in recent Euclid forecasts of modified gravity constraints \cite{euclid_param_MG_forecast}.